 It’s not easy to find good batches of tiny trinkets in addition to some really cute varieties but I did – I found a lot more on Etsy than I did on Amazon.
 These are so adorable, and in the event you want to make more than one bottle or have different themes at your fingertips, you’ll have them!

-Add more rice and drop in another toy or item.
+Add more rice and drop in another little trinket.
 Repeat, repeat, repeat, and have fun with it!

 Try to drop the toys in different, random spots each time, until you reach the bottleneck.

 Leave a little bit of space at the top (like half and inch or so) so that when you or the child moves the bottle around to look for the hidden objects,they will move about more easily..
 When you’ve determined that they will (and you can see them peeking out here and there), put the cap back on.

 This I Spy bottle is more than a fun object; it’s a game, too!
 You want to make a card with all the objects listed on it to assist the child with finding all of the hidden treasures.
 You can write them all in, as I did here, or use pictures (I tried to sketch them out, sort of) to match them up with the objects in the bottle.

 Make sure you call them out by colors as well as object name, if you use word names.
 Examples of mine include “Blue die” “Penny” “Pink shoe” and so forth.
 Use a piece of cardstock for this.
 I used ballpoint ink, but you can also use your favorite software or graphic tools for this.